 And don’t forget to sift your icing sugar first for a lump-free icing.

-fresh passionfruit or canned passionfruit?
+Fresh passionfruit or canned passionfruit?

 When I designed this recipe, I wanted to create a flavourful Passionfruit Cake that really popped with passionfruit flavour.